essent-aethel/Aethel-Character-Sheet/README.md

 ## Apps

 **[Aethel Character Sheet](https://essent-aethel.github.io/Aethel-Character-Sheet/aethel-character-sheet.html)**
-Full digital character sheet with live calculations and level tracking.
+Full digital character sheet with live calculations, class-aware level tracking, and PDF export.

 **[Pasqually's Spell Slinger](https://essent-aethel.github.io/Aethel-Character-Sheet/pasqually-spell-slinger.html)**
 Spell builder and library for The Mind and The Spirit classes.

 Open either link in your browser.
 No download or installation required.
+All game data is embedded — no companion files needed.

 ---